Backcountry Bindings: Where to Begin?

 How will you use this setup?

 This is the first question we like to ask everyone who walks in looking for new backcountry gear.
 Is this going to be a dedicated backcountry setup or a one ski quiver for in bounds and out of bounds skiing?
 If it’s a dedicated backcountry setup, we recommend focusing on tech bindings.
-For a one ski quiver, you should consider a hybrid or frame binding.
+For a one ski quiver, you should consider a hybrid binding.

 What kind of skiing do you do?